Background Image of birds flying on a purple background

 "I realize that however far one attempts to flee, there is no place to escape from your own mind and thoughts.
 Wherever you go, your brain goes with you, your mind accompanies you.”

-A poignant memoir of founder's journey mental health.
+A poignant memoir of our founder's journey mental well-being ourney

 "Ultimately, it is we who have to accept ourselves and our disorder in the first place, for that would eventually empower us the most.”